Emily Ratajkowski Shows Her Skill At Glam Makeup In Hypnotizing Instagram Video

 While Emily has flaunted the daring look in numerous photos shared to Instagram over the last few days, she waited until today to reveal that she had done her makeup herself.

-In classic Emily Ratajkowski style, the ravishing brunette put on a very sultry display as she showcased her spectacular makeup in the new video.
+In classic Emily style, the ravishing brunette put on a very sultry display as she showcased her spectacular makeup in the new video.
 The 28-year-old hottie held nothing back, seductively playing with her hair while giving blistering looks to the camera.

 Needless to say, her Instagram followers were all over the steamy video.

-“Omg – the panther is on the prowl,” one Instagram user wrote under Emily’s scorching post.
+“Omg – the panther is on the prowl,” one Instagram user wrote.

 “Not playing around,” Australian model Jordan Barrett commented on the video, with 39 people agreeing to his assessment of Emily’s smoldering look.

 “Neeeed this makeup tutorial.
-I can never figure out bottom eyeliner,” another follower replied to the post.
+I can never figure out bottom eyeliner,” a third follower commented on the post.

 “The True Goddess Of The Galaxy!” read a fourth message, trailed by a string of flattering emoji.